-I've been intrigued by the Nikon 20mm ƒ/1.8G lens for a while.
-I like wide, fast, primes.
-My stuck-on-a-desert-island lens is the Nikon 24mm ƒ/1.4G. but there are times that I'd love to reach for a something a bit wider without going whole hog into the distorted world of the 16mm fisheye.
-And as much as I've tried, I just never have been able to get into using the 14-24mm ƒ/2.8 consistently for travel photography--I've always just found it too bulky and cumbersome to justify a place in my main travel kit, and most of the time I end up leaving it at home when hitting the road.
-Back when I was shooting film, I used to love using a trusty Nikon 20mm f/4 AI manual focus, a wonderful lens I originally learned about from admiring the work of master landscape photographer Galen Rowell--it was one of his staples.
+I’ve been intrigued by the Nikon 20mm ƒ/1.8G lens for a while.
+I like wide, fast primes.
+My stuck-on-a-desert-island lens is the Nikon 24mm ƒ/1.4G.
+But there are times that I’d love to reach for something a bit wider without going the whole hog into the distorted world of the 16mm fisheye.
+And as much as I’ve tried, I just never have been able to get into using the 14-24mm ƒ/2.8 consistently for travel photography–I’ve always just found it too bulky and cumbersome to justify a place in my main travel kit, and most of the time I end up leaving it at home when hitting the road.
+Back when I was shooting film, I used to love using a trusty Nikon 20mm f/4 AI manual focus, a wonderful lens I originally learned about from admiring the work of master landscape photographer Galen Rowell–it was one of his staples.

 The Nikon 20mm ƒ/1.8G has been out for a few years now, but somehow I hadn’t gotten around to shooting with it.
 I recently got around to fixing that.

 While not quite as fast as the 24mm, this one is close.
 It’s also physically smaller and lighter, which are plusses for a travel lens.
 But those virtues do come with some cost.
 This lens is by no means light and flimsy, but at the same time, it doesn’t have the rugged built quality of the 24mm, a lens that has taken a lot of knocks on my travels and is still going strong.